 All expenditures are in US Dollars and are for (2) people

 |CATEGORY DESCRIPTION||TOTAL SPENT IN 30 DAYS||AVERAGE PER DIEM|

 |Transportation (includes the bus fare from SPB to Moscow, one-way, all Ubers and metros)||$528||$18|

 |Airfare (from London to SPB, Moscow to Kazan, and Kazan back to SPB: 3 flights total)||$313||$10|

 |Clothing, Accessories & Gifts||$148||$5|

 This article was written by Lisa Romanova and originally appeared on CulturalFoodies.com.
 Follow her adventures on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere is a portal for adventures in life design.
+Work with us here.

 Lisa Romanova is the writer and photographer behind Cultural Foodies.
 In 2014 she traded rubber flip-flops, bikinis and leis for warm boots, scarves and REI gear when she moved from O’ahu, Hawai’i to Seattle, Washington.
 She lived in the Emerald City for three years where she met her now-husband, Sasha.
 In 2017 they left their corporate careers to travel, visiting ten countries and over 50 cities.
 They are currently based on the island of O’ahu, Hawai’i and continue to write and travel!